 - 1. Classical first-shot: The reflected radiance is computed completely in the preprocessing phase.
-This method [2] works well in the radiosity setting, since in this case, the representation of the reflected radiance requires a diffuse "emission" in each patch, thus the memory overhead of the first-shot is just one variable per patch.
+This method [6] works well in the radiosity setting, since in this case, the representation of the reflected radiance requires a diffuse "emission" in each patch, thus the memory overhead of the first-shot is just one variable per patch.
 However, in non-diffuse scenes the classical first-shot has prohibitive memory requirements, since even if the original light-sources are diffuse, their reflection may have general directional function, which requires the representation of the complete reflected, non-diffuse radiance function.
 If the directional variation of the radiance is represented by n basis functions (i.e. n is the number of small solid angles in which the radiance can be supposed to be constant) in each patch, then the method requires n new variables for each patch. - 2.
 Diffuse first-shot: The BRDF, the light-transport operator, and the reflected radiance are decomposed into diffuse and non-diffuse components and the previous first-shot is applied only to the diffuse reflected radiance.
 This method can be used in those finite-element, non-diffuse global illumination algorithms which can make a distinction between the first and the other bounces of the light. - 3.
 Incoming first-shot: The incoming radiance is computed in the preprocessing phase and the reflected radiance is obtained from the incoming radiance on the fly.
-Since the surfaces can also be non-diffuse, the incoming radiance received by the patches from each point lightsource should be stored (this requires l additional variables per patch, where l is the number of point samples of the lightsources) [10].
+Since the surfaces can also be non-diffuse, the incoming radiance received by the patches from each point lightsource should be stored (this requires l additional variables per patch, where l is the number of point samples of the lightsources) [22].
 The secondary, non-diffuse emission to a direction is computed from these irradiances.
 The method is feasible if l is small, which is the case if the scene contains a few point lightsources and small area lightsources whose contribution can be accurately evaluated. - 4.
 On-the-fly direct lightsource computation: Everything is done simultaneously to the global illumination algorithm.
-This approach requires neither preprocessing nor storage but is slower than the previous methods. finite-element tesselation.
-When L^{e} is needed in a point, shadow rays are traced towards the real lightsources and L^{e} is computed as their reflection.
+This happens in gathering type random walk algorithms, for instance in path tracing, when at each hit point shadow rays are traced towards the lightsources and the direct reflection of the visible lightsources is added to the radiance of the hit point.
+This approach requires neither preprocessing nor storage but is slower than the previous methods using finite-element tessellation.